 The Violence Against Women Act (“VAWA”) is a law that protects certain battered immigrant spouses, parents, and children.
 Despite its name, VAWA does not only protect women.
 VAWA allows for these individuals to file for lawful status without having to rely on an abusive US citizen or green card holder relative.
-If you believe you may qualify for relief under VAWA, please contact us today to discuss your particular situation.
+If you believe you may qualify for relief under VAWA, please contact a Cleveland immigration lawyer at our offices today to discuss your particular situation.

 Eligibility Requirements – Who Can File

 A VAWA petitioner must prove that the abuser is a US citizen or green card holder.
 He or she must also meet other requirements, depending on the type of petitioner who is filing.